It would not be surprising to discover that the majority of people who read this article have never heard of a Feist Dog.

 This may be due to the fact that many kennel clubs consider the Buckley to be a sub-breed of the Mountain Feist.

-Unlike other pooches in this list, they are very good with young children and even family pets too, not giving into their instinct to chase them into a tree!
+Unlike other pooches in this list, they are very good with young children and even family pets too, not giving into their instinct to chase them up a tree!